London Passes: the passes to London

 These are the list prices of the London Pass Plus, but they are often on offer on the official website, with attractive discounts compared to the prices listed here.

-Check prices and purchase the London Pass PlusCost London Pass (basic)
+Check prices and purchase the London Pass PlusCost London Pass (standard)

-The London Pass in its basic version is also valid on a daily basis, in exactly the same way as the Plus.
+The London Pass in its standard version is also valid on a daily basis, in exactly the same way as the Plus.

 Let's look at the cost of the London Pass by days: